Health Insurance for Immigrant and Refugee Families

 Approved applicants receive an eligibility document, which is typically valid for 12 months.
 They need to apply to extend their IFHP coverage if they do not qualify for provincial/territorial health insurance within that time period.

-For more information, refer to the Citizenship and Immigration website:
+For more information, refer to the Immigration, Refugees and Citizenship Canada website:

 - Interim Federal Health Program: Summary of Benefits

 - Health Care - Refugees

 - Guide 5568 - Application for Interim Federal Health Program Coverage (IFHP)

 IFHP administration and claims